11 Student Conduct

 Stage 1 - Warden's Preliminary Enquiry

-11.14 the purpose of these Regulations, reference to the Warden may be taken to refer to a Pro-Warden who shall act for the Warden.
+11.15 For the purpose of these Regulations, reference to the Warden may be taken to refer to a Pro-Warden who shall act for the Warden.

-11.16 The student shall be notified of the general nature of the charge under investigation and shall be given an opportunity to make representation in writing to the member of staff undertaking the Preliminary Enquiry.
+11.17 The accused student shall be notified of the general nature of the charge under investigation and shall be given an opportunity to make representation in writing to the member of staff undertaking the Preliminary Enquiry.
 He or she shall be under no obligation to make any statement or give any explanation if he or she does not wish to do so, and shall be so informed.

-11.17 If no substantive case is found to exist, all proceedings in respect of that charge shall terminate.
+11.18 If no substantive case is found to exist, all proceedings in respect of that charge shall terminate.

-11.19 In the event of the Warden administering a reprimand or warning he or she shall do so in writing.
+11.20 In the event of the Warden administering a reprimand or warning he or she shall do so in writing.
 The Warden will offer the student the alternative of having the matter referred to the Disciplinary Committee.

-11.20 In cases of urgency, a student may be excluded temporarily by a member of the staff of the College in order to protect the members of the College in general or a particular member or members.
+11.21 In cases of urgency, a student may be excluded temporarily by a member of the staff of the College in order to protect the members of the College in general or a particular member or members.
 Where a student has been excluded as a matter of urgency, by a member of staff other than the Warden, a report on the circumstances surrounding the exclusion shall be made to the Director of Governance & Legal Services at the earliest opportunity.

-11.21 Suspension shall involve a total prohibition on attendance at or access to the College and on any participation in College activities; but it may be subject to qualification, such as permission to attend for the purpose of an examination.
+11.22 Suspension shall involve a total prohibition on attendance at or access to the College and on any participation in College activities; but it may be subject to qualification, such as permission to attend for the purpose of an examination.

-11.22 Exclusion shall involve selective restriction on attendance at or access to the College or any premises owned or occupied by the College, or prohibition on exercising the functions or duties of any office or committee membership in the College or the Students' Union, the exact details to be specified in writing.
+11.23 Exclusion shall involve selective restriction on attendance at or access to the College or any premises owned or occupied by the College, or prohibition on exercising the functions or duties of any office or committee membership in the College or the Students' Union, the exact details to be specified in writing.

-11.23 Where a student has been suspended or excluded from academic activities associated with his or her programme of study pending a police investigation or prosecution, the decision to suspend or exclude shall be reviewed by theWarden every four weeks in the light of any developments.
+11.24 Where a student has been suspended or excluded from academic activities associated with his or her programme of study pending a police investigation or prosecution, the decision to suspend or exclude shall be reviewed by the Warden every four weeks in the light of any developments.

 Stage 2 - Disciplinary Committee

-11.24 The Disciplinary Committee shall comprise:
+11.25 The Disciplinary Committee shall comprise:

-11.24.1 A Pro-Warden, or other member of the academic staff, appointed by the Warden, as Chair
+11.25.1 A Pro-Warden, or other member of the academic staff, appointed by the Warden, as Chair

-11.24.2 One Head of an academic department
+11.25.2 One Head of an academic department

-11.24.3 Either: One member of Academic Board in Class 2 or 3 or, where misconduct falls under 12.9.14 (professional fitness to practise), one person who will normally be registered with the relevant professional regulatory body, and who will not be an employee of the College, but who may be a member of academic staff from another University or relevant institution.
+11.25.3 Either: One member of Academic Board in Class 2 or 3 or, where misconduct falls under 12.9.14 (professional fitness to practise), one person who will normally be registered with the relevant professional regulatory body, and who will not be an employee of the College, but who may be a member of academic staff from another University or relevant institution.

-11.24.4 One enrolled student of the College nominated by the President of the Students' Union and shall as far as practicable comprise members from a variety of gender, ethnic, and social backgrounds.
+11.25.4 One enrolled student of the College nominated by the President of the Students' Union and shall as far as practicable comprise members from a variety of gender, ethnic, and social backgrounds.

-11.25 No one shall serve on the Disciplinary Committee who has prior knowledge of the offence, or who has knowledge of the student being considered.
+11.26 No one shall serve on the Disciplinary Committee who has prior knowledge of the offence, or who has knowledge of the student being considered.

-11.26 The quorum for a meeting of the Disciplinary Committee shall be three members.
+11.27 The quorum for a meeting of the Disciplinary Committee shall be three members.

 Penalties Which May be Imposed by Disciplinary Committee

-11.27 The following penalties may be ordered by the Disciplinary Committee:
+11.28 The following penalties may be ordered by the Disciplinary Committee:

-11.27.1 written warning;
+11.28.1 written warning;

-11.27.2 written reprimand;
+11.28.2 written reprimand;

-11.27.3 suspension or exclusion from the College or from premises owned or occupied by the College for a stated period;
+11.28.3 suspension or exclusion from the College or from premises owned or occupied by the College for a stated period;

-11.27.4 removal from a relevant programme of study;
+11.28.4 removal from a relevant programme of study;

-11.27.5 permanent dismissal from the College;
+11.28.5 permanent dismissal from the College;

-11.27.6 payment of a sum determined by the Director of Finance, not exceeding the cost thereof, for the repair of damage caused by, or the defrayal of other expenses arising from, the offence.
+11.28.6 payment of a sum determined by the Director of Finance, not exceeding the cost thereof, for the repair of damage caused by, or the defrayal of other expenses arising from, the offence.

-11.28 The Disciplinary Committee shall also have the power to impose combinations of the above penalties.
+11.29 The Disciplinary Committee shall also have the power to impose combinations of the above penalties.

-11.29 The Disciplinary Committee may order that the measures agreed will be imposed immediately or that the imposition will be deferred.
+11.30 The Disciplinary Committee may order that the measures agreed will be imposed immediately or that the imposition will be deferred.
 The conditions of any such deferment shall be clearly stated as part of the decision of the Committee.

-11.30 The Disciplinary Committee will consult the Head of the relevant Department prior to imposing any penalty in respect of a student enrolled on a programme of study which leads to a professional qualification.
+11.31 The Disciplinary Committee will consult the Head of the relevant Department prior to imposing any penalty in respect of a student enrolled on a programme of study which leads to a professional qualification.

-11.31 The Disciplinary Committee will pay due regard to any mental health issues that may have affected behaviour when considering the penalty to be imposed,and where necessary may seek advice from the Counselling or Disability teams.
+11.32 The Disciplinary Committee will pay due regard to any mental health issues that may have affected behaviour when considering the penalty to be imposed,and where necessary may seek advice from the Counselling or Disability teams.

 Stage 3 - Review

-11.32 student may request a Review of the decision of a Disciplinary Committee, on one or more of the following grounds:
+11.33 student may request a Review of the decision of a Disciplinary Committee, on one or more of the following grounds:

-11.32.1 that there was a material procedural irregularity in the process leading to the decision of the Disciplinary Committee or;
+11.33.1 that there was a material procedural irregularity in the process leading to the decision of the Disciplinary Committee or;

-11.32.2 that relevant further evidence can be presented which could not reasonably have been made available to the Disciplinary Committee, and casts substantial doubt on the Committee’s decision;
+11.33.2 that relevant further evidence can be presented which could not reasonably have been made available to the Disciplinary Committee, and casts substantial doubt on the Committee’s decision;

-11.32.3 that the decision of the Disciplinary Committee and/or the penalty imposed by the Committee was not reasonable in all the circumstances.
+11.33.3 that the decision of the Disciplinary Committee and/or the penalty imposed by the Committee was not reasonable in all the circumstances.

-11.33 Review applications must be received by the Director of Governance & Legal Services within fourteen days of the outcome of the Disciplinary Committee; applications based on the ground of further evidence must be supported by that evidence.
+11.34 Review applications must be received by the Director of Governance & Legal Services within fourteen days of the outcome of the Disciplinary Committee; applications based on the ground of further evidence must be supported by that evidence.

-11.34 The Director of Governance & Legal Services, or his/her nominee, will consider the Review application.
+11.35 The Director of Governance & Legal Services, or his/her nominee, will consider the Review application.
 If the application is found to present valid grounds, then a Review Committee will be convened.
 If the application is not found to present valid grounds, the student will be informed in writing, and a Completion of Procedures letter issued.

-11.35 The Review Committee shall comprise three members (but note 11.36 below):
+11.36 The Review Committee shall comprise three members (but note 11.36 below):

-11.35.1 An independent member of Council as Chair
+11.36.1 An independent member of Council as Chair

-11.35.2 A Pro-Warden OR a member of the academic staff who is also a member of Council
+11.36.2 A Pro-Warden OR a member of the academic staff who is also a member of Council

-11.35.3 One enrolled student of the College nominated by the President of the Students' Union
+11.36.3 One enrolled student of the College nominated by the President of the Students' Union

-11.36 Where misconduct falls under 12.9.14 (professional fitness to practise) the Committee shall additionally include one person who will normally be registered with the relevant professional regulatory body, and who will not be an employee of the College, but who may be a member of academic staff from another University or relevant institution.
+11.37 Where misconduct falls under 12.9.14 (professional fitness to practise) the Committee shall additionally include one person who will normally be registered with the relevant professional regulatory body, and who will not be an employee of the College, but who may be a member of academic staff from another University or relevant institution.

-11.37 None of the above members shall be persons who have served on the Disciplinary Committee or have been directly involved in the case or in the teaching of the student(s) concerned.
+11.38 None of the above members shall be persons who have served on the Disciplinary Committee or have been directly involved in the case or in the teaching of the student(s) concerned.
 All must be present to form the quorum.